-The amazing way that breast milk helps develop circadian rhythm in babies
+The amazing way that melatonin in breast milk helps develop circadian rhythm in babies

 By Cradlewise Staff

 As any sleep-deprived new parent will testify, there’s no sleep-wake cycle in babies.
 Your little one will only develop a circadian rhythm after the first three months of life.
 So how does your baby know when it’s time to wake up, eat, and sleep?

 The answer lies in breast milk, which works like an internal clock for your newborn.